MuhtasimTanmoy/notebook/books/linkers and loaders.md

 - The program had to share the computer’s memory with the operating system and perhaps even with other programs, This means that the actual addresses at which the program would be running weren’t known until the operating system loaded the program into memory, deferring final address binding past link time to load time.

-- Linkers and loaders now divided up the work, with linkers doing part of the address binding, assigning relative addresses within each program, and the loader doing a final relocation step to assign actual addresses.
+- Linkers and loaders now divide up the work, with linkers doing part of the address binding, assigning relative addresses within each program, and the loader doing a final relocation step to assign actual addresses.

 - Program loading
     - Copy